paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 (2) the value of the assets transferred.

-**(d) Escrow payments by employer upon complete or partial withdrawal and prior to transfer** In any case in which there is a complete or partial withdrawal described in subsection (a) of this section, if—
+**(d) Escrow payments by employer upon complete or partial withdrawal and prior to transfer** In any case in which there is a complete or partial withdrawal described in subsection (a), if—

-(1) the new plan files an appeal with the corporation under subsection (b)(3) of this section, and
+(1) the new plan files an appeal with the corporation under subsection (b)(3), and

 (2) the employer is required by [section 1399 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1399) to begin making payments of withdrawal liability before the earlier of—